 However, the transition won't happen overnight.
 Organizations need to start preparing now by inventorying current cryptographic uses, understanding data lifespan and security requirements, and planning for a hybrid approach that combines classical and post-quantum methods during the transition period.

-Don't wait to implement PQC where possible but with cryptographic agility - this mean choosing products that implement Post-Quantum Protection (PQP) with the ability to quickly swap out encryption algorithms as needed.
+Don't wait to implement PQC where possible but with cryptographic agility - this means choosing products that implement Post-Quantum Protection (PQP) with the ability to quickly swap out encryption algorithms as needed.

 The quantum age presents both challenges and opportunities for data security.
 While it threatens to undermine the cryptographic systems we've relied on for decades, it also pushes us to develop more robust and innovative security solutions.